orai-nlp/Elixa/README.md

 # INSTALLATION

-IMPORTANT NOTE: if you only want to try EliXa or use it as it is just download the [latest release](https://github.com/Elhuyar/Elixa/releases/download/v0.9.2/elixa-0.9.2-full.jar) and go directly to ["Using EliXa"](https://github.com/Elhuyar/Elixa#using-elixa) the section of this README.
-Java JRE>=1.7 is required to run EliXa, although 1.8 is recommended.
+IMPORTANT NOTE: if you only want to try EliXa or use it as it is, just download the [latest release](https://github.com/Elhuyar/Elixa/releases/download/v0.9.2/elixa-0.9.2-full.jar) and go directly to ["Using EliXa"](https://github.com/Elhuyar/Elixa#using-elixa) section of this README.
+Java JRE>=1.7 is required to run EliXa, although JRE 1.8 is recommended.

 Installing EliXa requires the following steps:

-If you already have installed in your machine JDK7 and MAVEN 3, please go to step 3 directly.
+If you already have installed in your machine JDK8 and MAVEN 3, please go to step 3 directly.
 Otherwise, follow these steps:

 ## 1. Install JDK 1.8